 Treats pain caused by arthritis or ankylosing spondylitis.
 This medicine is a combination of a nonsteroidal anti-inflammatory drug (NSAID) and a proton pump inhibitor (PPI) that helps protect against ulcers in your stomach or intestines.

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to naproxen or esomeprazole, or to any similar medicines.
-You should not use this medicine if aspirin or other NSAIDs have ever caused you to have an asthma attack, hives, or other allergic reactions.
-Do not use this medicine right before or right after having a coronary artery bypass graft (CABG), a type of heart surgery.
+Do not use this medicine if you have had an allergic reaction to naproxen or esomeprazole, or to any similar medicines.
+Do not use this medicine if you have had an asthma attack, hives, or other allergic reaction to aspirin or other NSAIDs.
+Do not use this medicine right before or right after you have heart bypass surgery.